inclusive-design/adaptive-palette/docs/devDoc/Storage.md

 `clearSavedData()` in
 [`cells/CommandClearSavedData.ts`](../../src/client/cells/CommandClearSavedData.ts) calls
-`clearAll()`, empties the cache by calling `hydrateMessageLog()` again, and then clears `window.localStorage` — a one-line sweep of the keys earlier builds left there.
-Nothing writes to local storage any more.
+`clearAll()` and then empties the cache by calling `hydrateMessageLog()` again. `clearAll()` empties both object stores in one transaction, so a failure on either leaves both as they were rather than half the data gone.

 ## Testing